Easy to make, soy sauce marinated skirt steak (or whatever you find in your freezer, WFF) red wine and balsamic beef stew.

 Old fashioned beef stew made with soy marinated skirt steak, red wine and balsamic vinegar.

-Starting with less than a classic cut of beef for stew, my thought was to marinade the skirt for part of the day in soy sauce and Worcestershire.
+Starting with less than a classic cut of beef for stew, I marinated the skirt for part of the day in soy sauce and Worcestershire.
 I was also thinking the dish should be heavy on a dark red wine (I used a Zinfandel), and lots of balsamic vinegar.

 This was my first try at skirt steak stew and I knew there was a lot riding on the Whatever you Find in your Freezer WFF concept, so I was planning on throwing everything I had at this dish, my inaugural WFF Beef Stew, skirt steak style.